NHL, players unveil inclusion coalition they hope will help make hockey more diverse and welcoming | TSN

 Duggan said an important first step three years ago was educating executives on the need for minority and women’s representation in front offices, and meetings since then have centered around racial incidents in the minors and Pride nights.
 Specifically, Duggan said she and fellow coalition member Mark Fraser spoke to Toronto Maple Leafs players about Pride issues.

+The Hockey Diversity Alliance did not have any immediate comment.
+The HDA was established outside the league's umbrella by current and former NHL players of color in 2020 to speak out against racism and intolerance, and with a mission to open up hockey to minorities.

-Commissioner Gary Bettman said the goal was to “provide the NHL with insights regarding equality and inclusivity that only the players can give us.”
+Commissioner Gary Bettman said the goal of the coalition was to “provide the NHL with insights regarding equality and inclusivity that only the players can give us.”
 NHLPA executive director Marty Walsh expects the coalition to “continue to do some amazing things for young people” all across North America.

 “Hockey players deserve a world without doubt to know that hockey’s for them,” Carter said.